Table of contents

 I see the current market offering a window of opportunity for property investors with a long-term focus.

-Taking advantage of the upturn stage of a new property has created significant wealth for investors in the past.
+Taking advantage of this stage of a property has created significant wealth for investors in the past.

 Moving forward, demand is going to outstrip supply for some time to come as we experience record levels of immigration at a time when we’re not building anywhere as many properties as we require.

-At the same time, the cost of construction of delivering new dwellings will keep increasing not only because of supply chain issues and the lack of sufficient skilled labour but also because builders and developers will only commence new projects if they are financially viable and currently new projects will need to come on line at considerably higher prices than the current market price,
+At the same time, the cost of construction of delivering new dwellings will keep increasing, not only because of supply chain issues and the lack of sufficient skilled labour, but also because builders and developers will only commence new projects if they are financially viable, and new projects will need to come online at considerably higher prices than the current market price.

 We are also going to be experiencing a prolonged period of strong rental growth - the rental crisis will only worsen further, with no end in sight.

-Now I'm not suggesting taking advantage of tenants, what I'm suggesting is to recognise there is currently a problem (lack of rental accommodation) and provide a solution.
+Now, I'm not suggesting taking advantage of tenants; what I'm suggesting is that we recognise there is currently a problem (a lack of rental accommodation) and provide a solution.

 While it might feel counterintuitive to buy at a time when there are so many mixed messages in the media, you can benefit from less competition, low consumer sentiment, minimal downside risk and minimal risk of oversupply.